Reading Power Station: State of Israel

 The power station is made up of a number of power producing units.
 Two units called 'Reading A' and two units called 'Reading B', built in the 1950s, are capable of producing 50 megawatts each.
 Additional units, called 'Reading C' and 'Reading D' (each consisting of two units) were added in the 1970s.

 'Reading A' was shut down in 1967, and has since been converted into a public exhibition area.
 'Reading B' was closed down in 2004.
 'Reading C' was shut down in 1981, and today contains a memorial for Yitzhak Rabin.
 At present only 'Reading D' is in operation, with each unit capable of producing 214 megawatts.

 Environmental groups protested the contribution of the power station to air pollution in the Tel Aviv urban area and pollution of the Yarkon River.
 In early 2006, the station was partially shut down due to failure to comply with environmental regulations which required it to shift to natural gas instead of fuel oil as its main fuel source.
 Since then the station has reopened, and is now powered exclusively by natural gas, which has significantly reduced the amount of pollution emanating from the power plant.

-In 2009, a national government energy committee recommended upgrading the station's output to 750MW by adding a combined cycle turbine to the two thermal generating units, thus greatly increasing the station's efficiency, while at the same time introducing a plan to reduce the station's footprint, allowing for more public access to areas around the facility.
+In 2009, a national government energy committee recommended upgrading the station's output to 750 MW by adding a combined cycle turbine to the two thermal generating units, thus greatly increasing the station's efficiency, while at the same time introducing a plan to reduce the station's footprint, allowing for more public access to areas around the facility.
 The Tel Aviv municipality however strongly opposes this plan, demanding instead that the station be closed and relocated elsewhere in the country.